 I’ve always been an enormous gamer, often to the detriment of things such as my grades in college, my health, relationships with loved ones, and progress in my writing endeavors.
 I’ve played mostly on PC, and so have run the gamut of RPGs, MMOs, FPSs, and everything in between.
 Listing all the games I’ve played would make this post way too long, so basically figure if you can think of most major titles (especially scifi/fantasy types), I’ve played it at some point.
 League of Legends was always one of my favorites and one of my gaming friends even encouraged me to buy a LoL PBE account.
 Video games can be a lot of fun, but it is so important to find a balance between gaming and the rest of your life!

-Yes, gaming addict.
-Totally admit it.
+Yes, I am a gaming addict.
+Totally admit it!
 To the point that I’ve sporadically taken a year or two off from gaming altogether in order to reset my priorities and regain a level of sanity.
 However, I eventually come back because of one intriguing offering or another, figuring I’ll do better this time around.